garlico-in/electrum-grlc/README.rst

     python3 -m pip install --user .

-This will download and install the Python dependencies used by Electrum-LTC instead of using the 'packages' directory.
+This will download and install the Python dependencies used by Electrum-GRLC instead of using the 'packages' directory.
-It will also place an executable named :code:`electrum-ltc` in :code:`~/.local/bin`, so make sure that is on your :code:`PATH` variable.
+It will also place an executable named :code:`electrum-grlc` in :code:`~/.local/bin`, so make sure that is on your :code:`PATH` variable.